melihagraz/multiview_learning_R/README.md

 ### Example

-If you want to run Logistic Regression, working on imbalanced data on train, without feature selection, with 5 fold cross validation.
+If you want to run Logistic Regression, working on imbalanced data on train, without feature selection, with 5 fold cross validation, you can run the code below.

 ```{r setup1, include=FALSE}
 Baseline_Hyp(dataL = dataL,